Theta-Limited/OpenAthenaAndroid/README.md

 ### 3. [ATAK](https://en.wikipedia.org/wiki/Android_Team_Awareness_Kit) Cursor on Target

-When the "✉️" button is pressed, OpenAthena will send a Cursor on Target multicast UDP packet to udp://239.2.3.1:6969 to all devices on the same network as your device.
-Under default settings, this will cause a marker to show up in ATAK at the target location for all recipients:
+When the "✉️" button is pressed, OpenAthena will send a Cursor on Target multicast UDP packet to udp://239.2.3.1:6969 to all devices on the same network.
+This will cause a marker to show up in ATAK at the target location for all recipients:

 <img width="586" alt="OpenAthena™ Android Target Calculation demo using cobb.tif and DJI_0419.JPG, output mode WGS84" src="./assets/DJI_0419_Target_Res_Demo_landscape.png">
 <img width="586" alt="OpenAthena for Android triggers a waypoint to show in Android Team Awarness Kit at the calculated location" src="./assets/ATAK_OpenAthena_CoT_Demo_landscape.png">